prod3v3loper/js-element-move/README.md

 Use JavaScript to move the elements correctly.

+- mousedown
+- mouseup
+- mousemove

 For touch devices use the touch events.

 - touchstart
 - touchend
-- touchcancel
 - touchmove

-But the touch will not work on all devices, there comes from me separately still a section here purely soon.
+But the touch will not work on all devices with this calculation, there comes from me separately still a section here purely soon.

 [Mouse Events Tutorial](https://www.tnado.com/blog/javascript-move-div-with-the-mouse/)